makaubenson/React-Bootcamp/README.md

 ### Re-using components

-- by using parameters and a concept called `props`.
+- To re-use components, we use a component called `props`.

 #### Props